bluekvirus/Stage.js/implementation/HOWTO.md

     });
 })(Application);
 ```
-Pass just an effect name as a string to the configure if you don't need more tweak on the effect.
+Pass just an effect name as a string to the configure if you don't need more tweak on the effect options.
 For more information regarding the effect options, please go to [jQuery.Effect](http://jqueryui.com/effect/).

 #####Actions
 Actions are click-ables marked by `action=""` attribute in your view template.
 The original way of registering events and listeners introduced by *Backbone.View* are flexible but tedious and repetitive.
 We offer you *Action Tags* instead to speed things up when implementing user interactions.

-Any *Marionette.View* can have its actions configure block activated like this (3 easy steps):
+Any *Marionette.xView* can have its actions configure block activated like this (3 easy steps):
 ```
 //myRegionalA.js or any Marionette.xView
 (function(app) {